 6. Buy €400,000 worth of shares in an Alternative Investment Organization in Greece or another EU member-state that buys Greek real estate

 Needless to say, not many people have been able to take advantage of these options purely because they are so new and the financial organizations haven’t been able to adapt their offering to foreign investors.

 However, we anticipate that in the years to come, more and more investors will opt for these alternative methods and their popularity will grow.

 We’ve left the oldest option, and the most popular Greek investment option for last: direct real estate investment worth at least €250,000.

-The property or properties – you can buy as many properties as you’d like as long as you hit the minimum required investment – can be residential or commercial.
-You can also mix-and-match.
+The property or properties – one of the benefits of Greece residency is that you can buy as many properties as you’d like as long as you hit the minimum required investment – can be residential or commercial.
+You can also mix and match.

 Real estate can be located on the mainland or on any of the Greek islands.
-Finally, you can co-invest with other people; you could potentially buy a million euro villa with four friends and you would all qualify for Greek residency.
+Another one of the benefits of Greece residency is that you can co-invest with other people; you could potentially buy a million euro villa with four friends and you would all qualify for Greek Golden Visa.

-Then, if you’re not using your real estate, you can rent it out.
+If you’re not using your real estate you can rent it out.
 The average rental yields in Greece hover around the 4-5% mark.

 Rest assured, no other country lets you have free reign over what property makes you eligible for their RBI program.
-So, if this is something that’s important to you, then you can’t go wrong choosing to become a Greek resident by investment.
+So, if this is something that’s important to you, then you can’t go wrong choosing the Greece Golden Visa.

 The Step-by-Step Golden Visa Application Guide